Enugu State: Economy

 Economically, the state is predominantly rural and agrarian, with a substantial proportion of its working population engaged in farming, although trading (18.8%) and services (12.9%) are also important.
 In the urban areas trading is the dominant occupation, followed by services.
 A small proportion of the population is also engaged in manufacturing activities, with the most pronounced among them located in Enugu, Oji, Ohebedim and Nsukka.
 The state boasts of a number of markets especially at each of the divisional headquarters, the most prominent of which is the Ogbete Main market in the State capital, Enugu.
 There is also one of the largest grains market East of the Niger, the Orie Orba Market which plays host to most farmers from the North Central States of Benue, Kogi, Nassarawa and Plateau who use the market to dispose their produce for consumers in South-East and South-Southern Nigeria.
 Every four days, grains and other farm produce are found in large quantities and at highly competitive prices.

+Enugu-Haier Tech Factory

+The Enugu-Haier Tech Factory is a technology manufacturing plant and research facility located in Enugu, Nigeria.
+It was established on 14 February 2026 as a public-private partnership between the Enugu State Government and China's Haier Group.
+The project initially involved a reported foreign direct investment of $20 million.
+An expansion costing a future $30m has been announced.
+The factory is intended to support the development of technology manufacturing in Enugu State.